lespalt/iRon/README.md

 ## Dependencies

-There are no external dependencies other than standard Windows components (DirectX) that should already be present on most systems.
+There are no external dependencies other than standard Windows components like DirectX.
+Those should already be present on most systems.

 Build dependencies (most notably the iRacing SDK and picojson) are kept to a minimum and are included in the repository.